 In nutrition, there is a huge debate about which form of carbohydrate is superior.
 Paul Jaminet believes glucose is better.
 Andrew Kim sides with fructose.
 Both are extremely smart and they disagree with each other.
 What is the average person to do?

 There are 4 possible ways to “invest” in this debate:

 - Side with Paul Jaminet.
 Consume primarily safe starches and limit fruit and sugar carbs.

 - Side with Andrew Kim.
 Favor fruits and limit starches.

 - Assume both are wrong (the very low carb thesis) and greatly limit all carbs.

 - Hedge.
 Consume both safe starches and fruit evenly.

 As you probably guessed, I’m “invested” in #4.
 Now if I’m wrong, I’m likely not “too wrong”.
 I consider #3 to be a short-term strategy.
 One that I’ve already pursued and benefited from following.

-I left the low carb interpretation of Paleo a year before the safe starch debate even began.
+I left the low-carb interpretation of Paleo a year before the safe starch debate even began.
 I had leaned out and I wanted to lock in my gains.
-If I could add back carbs and stay healthy and lean, then my portfolio was more diversified, which I view as less risky.
+If I could add back carbs and stay healthy and lean, then my portfolio would be more diversified, which I view as less risky.
 And that is exactly what happened.
-Going from Paleo to a more WAPF diet was a no-brainer to me.
-The investor in me saw it as a very low risk way to greatly expand my nutritional portfolio.
+Going from Paleo to a more WAPF diet was a no-brainer for me.
+The investor in me saw it as a very low-risk way to greatly expand my nutritional portfolio.